 When the flowers grow even bigger and the sun shines on them, it warms my heart.

-When my son was born in May of 2013, and we brought him home from the hospital, the bright yellow and red tulips I had planted the previous fall, welcomed us home.
+My son was born in May of 2013, and we brought him home from the hospital, the bright yellow and red tulips I had planted the previous fall, welcomed us home.

 When my daughter was born this last April, those same red and yellow tulips smiled at us again.